Edward Prohazka

 Private Prohazka received training at Fort Bragg, North Carolina after entering the service and was assigned to the A-Battery, 319th Glider Field Artillery Group, 82nd Airborne Division.

-Pvt.
-Prohazka served in North Africa, Italy, and was wounded when he glided into Normandy on D-Day.
-Interviews with fellow soldiers revealed Pvt.
-Prohazka was evacuated from Normandy to the battalion base camp in Market Harborough, England with a leg injury.
+Edward Prohazka served in North Africa, Italy, and was wounded when he glided into Normandy on D-Day.
+Interviews with fellow soldiers revealed Private Prohazka was evacuated from Normandy to the battalion base camp in Market Harborough, England with a leg injury.
 This information is confirmed with the Army’s Company Morning Report.
-This report refers to personnel matters within the unit and indicates Pvt Prohazka was “injured in action” on June 6, 1944.
+This report refers to personnel matters within the unit and indicates Prohazka was “injured in action” on June 6, 1944.
 He was released from the US Army Hospital June 26, 1944 and reported to duty at 22:00 hours at the 319th base camp in Market Harborough.

 Roland Gruebling, Harold Peters, John Orrell, Harold Mell (standing L-R) - Ed Prohazka, Anzlee Price Kneeling (L-R) - Camp Ballyscullion - 1944